hawk/lux/doc/lux.md

   - Summary log - a summary of the outcome of the test suite
   - Config log - actual configuration for the run
-  - Annotated summary log (HTML) - pretty printed asummary log
+  - Annotated summary log (HTML) - pretty printed a summary log

 while others are per test case: